ipv6-feet-under/WriteUps-S.H.E.L.L.CTF21/Forensics/Cold Compress Inside/README.md

 We are given [this image](COLD_COMPRESS.jpeg).
 Running `file` on it quickly tells us it's a PNG even though it has .jpeg extension.

-As the name suggests already we already assume that there is nother file hidden inside of it.
+As the name suggests already we assume that there is another file hidden inside of it.
 So we run binwalk on it:

 ![binwalk](binwalk.png)